k-vaughn/ITS-open-source/docs/contributor-responsibilities.md

     When you're new to a project, it's a good idea to start with small, manageable tasks, fixing bugs, adding tests, or updating documentation.
 These will often be tagged with the text "good first issue" or "beginners-only".
 This will help you become familiar with the material and development workflow without getting overwhelmed.
 The goal is to reserve at least some of these issues for new contributors or until the end of the project; if everyone solves these problems first, it makes it more challenging for contributors to gain experience.

 !!! tip "GitHub Guidance"
-    If an issue is not assigned, it is generally assumed to be available for anyone to work on.
+    If an issue is not assigned and it is not labeled with "triage", it is generally assumed to be available for anyone to work on.
 Take control of the issue by submitting a comment of `.take` on the selected issue).
 When an issue is assigned, it will be indicated under the "Assignees" section of the issue.

     ![Issue assignees section on GitHub](_assets/images/issue-assign.png)